LaifsV1/YUP/reference_manual.md

 <a name="section1"></a>
 ## Introduction ##
-The Proof Checker is a command-line tool made to validate simple program-correctness proofs of functional programs using inductive and equational reasoning.
+YUP is a command-line tool made to validate simple program-correctness proofs of functional programs using inductive and equational reasoning.
 By necessity, the checker was also made to deal with propositional logic.

 The aim of the Proof Checker is to provide a simple proof assistant for the purpose of teaching.
 As such, it has the following design aspects: